DASH-Lab/FakeAVCeleb/README.md

     ```

 ### 2. Experimental setting (Ablation study for various features)
-To train the model(s) based on experimenta setting to demonstrate the perfomance shift in the paper Table.4, run this command:
+To train the model(s) based on experimenta setting to demonstrate the perfomance shift :

 - Evaluation